Brewers vs. Reds Player Props Betting Odds

-Player props can be found for Christian Yelich and Spencer Steer, among others, when the Milwaukee Brewers host the Cincinnati Reds at American Family Field on Friday at 8:10 PM ET.
+Player prop bet odds for Christian Yelich, Spencer Steer and others are listed when the Milwaukee Brewers host the Cincinnati Reds at American Family Field on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!